daoleno/mt/README.md

-  clean       Clean all thoughts completion  Generates bash/zsh completion scripts decrypt     Decrypt all thoughts delete      Delete a thought encrypt     Encrypt all thoughts help        Help about any command list        List all thoughts open        Open a thought rename      Rename a thought render      Render all markdown to beautiful html report      Weekly report web         Server static html page
+  clean       Clean all thoughts completion  Generates bash/zsh completion scripts decrypt     Decrypt all thoughts remove      Remove a thought encrypt     Encrypt all thoughts help        Help about any command list        List all thoughts open        Open a thought rename      Rename a thought render      Render all markdown to beautiful html report      Report web         Server static html page

 Flags: